GIANT FROM THE UNKNOWN

 "Damn it, Feo!"
 You may say, "What does this possibly have to do with the movie, GIANT FROM THE UNKNOWN?"

-Back in 1956 and 57, Producer Arthur A. Jacobs round up a budget that, adjusted for inflation in 2021, would be just shy of $500,000.
+Back in 1956 and 57, Producer Arthur A. Jacobs rounded up a budget that, adjusted for inflation in 2021, would be just shy of $500,000.
 With that he could afford virtual nobody writers like Frank Hart Taussig and Ralph Brooke (BLOODLUST!, RIGHT HAND OF THE DEVIL).

 Considering the cost of just film alone, you can imagine that back in those wild and woolly days, whatever went wrong in a fixed-cost, non-studio movie just had to be accepted and the producers would hope people wouldn't notice.